spencertipping/bipolar/making-of.md

 # The making of the bipolar writeup
 **Heads up:** this page has a brief description of some mindsets that lead to suicidal behavior.

+**TODO:** I suspect this page is worse than I thought it was when I wrote it.
+I plan to re-outline and rewrite when I have time.
+These early passes are usually pretty bad.

 Writing this was a wild ride.
 The goal was always to end up with a detailed postmortem, but I'm not really done medicating bipolar and probably never will be.
 How do you analyze a project that's still under way?

 I guess you just write about it and rewrite when things change.
 That's what I did anyway.
 For every word that ended up in this repo, I probably wrote and then deleted ten more in prior revisions and attempts.
 This isn't the first repo, either: it's the seventh.